rmckay50/Custom-Ryzen-2/README.md

 2023 02 19 1440
 *	commit - deleted all but a couple of the trades on 2/17  is creating the .csv file but too long for time

+2023 03 03 2105
+*	commit - for some reason the 'ExtensionMatchAndAddToCsv.dll' is stuck in a loop and it runs out of memory
+	worked through 'ExtensionMatchAndAddToCsv.dll'
+	used 'TSLA' and dates 2023 03 21 - 22
+	doesn't hang